peterhendrick/tomb/README.md

 And follow the promts.
 This will setup a git repo, add your gpg id and add a git remote to push your changes to.

-To create or update your tomb, after you have initialized the ~/.tomb/ directory and git initialized your ~/.tomb dir, simply type:
+To create or update your tomb, after you have initialized tomb, simply type:
 ```bash
 tomb close
 ```